How to Choose the Best Certified Nursing Assistant College Near Mobile Alabama

 It Takes Just a Few Minutes to Start Your CNA Career

-The Function of a Nursing Assistant
+The Role of a CNA

 - Providing basic care to patients

-- Reading patient's vital signs
+- Measuring patient's vital signs

 - Maintaining a record of patient's health status